aprilspeight/workshops/_docs/Southern/2-create-a-scene.md

 ## Ground

 The code below creates a ground for the scene.
+Add this snippet after the code for the **Light**.

 ```javascript
     /***** Ground *****/